MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-mobile-barcodes.md

 <properties
-   pageTitle="Identify barcodes in Power BI Desktop for the Power BI mobile apps" description="When you identify a barcode field in your model in Power BI Desktop, you can filter data for barcodes automatically in the Power BI mobile apps for iOS." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Tag a barcode field in Power BI Desktop for the Power BI mobile apps" description="When you tag a barcode field in your model in Power BI Desktop, you can filter data for barcodes automatically in the Power BI app on your iPhone." services="powerbi" documentationCenter="" authors="maggiesMSFT"